 We recommend that you use progestin-only birth control until you quit smoking for an entire year.
 In general, it takes about 12 months for heart risks associated with smoking to be cut in half after you quit smoking.

 Do birth control pills alone increase the risks of blood clots or cardiovascular issues?

 The risk of blood clots or cardiovascular issues from taking birth control pills alone is relatively insignificant.
 In most cases, the increase in blood thickness isn’t a concern most women must worry about.

 How does estrogen increase the risk of blood clots?

 Overall, men are more likely than women to suffer from blood clots.
-But hormones that are unique to female biology increase the risk of blood clots in some women.
-Estrogen, in particular, increases clotting factors in the blood, and this is one of the reasons why pregnant women are at high risk of blood clots since estrogen levels are elevated during pregnancy.
+However, hormones that are unique to female biology increase the risk of blood clots in some women; in particular, estrogen increases clotting factors in the blood, which is why pregnant women are at high risk of blood clots since estrogen levels rise during pregnancy.